MarikaBBB/MarikaBBB/README.md

 - 📓 You can check my learning journey in this [portfolio](https://github.com/FAC29A/Marika_Portfolio/blob/main/README.md)

 - 👨‍💻 All of my projects are available on my [GitHub]

+- 🏛️ **Background**: I hold a master's degree in History of Art, and with over five years of hands-on experience in the dynamic London museum sector, I've honed a unique skill set that spans from visitor services, leadership, archives, to collection management.
+I'm now crafting code, leveraging my diverse background to create innovative solutions with a strong commitment to accessibility and inclusion.
 <br>

 <h2 align="left">🛠️ Languages and Tools:</h2>